kubrickfr/avsc-wiki/API.md

 var blockDecoder = new avro.streams.BlockDecoder({
   codecs: {
     snappy: function (buf, cb) {
-      // We could also do some validation here using the checksum. return snappy.uncompress(buf.slice(0, buf.length - 4), cb);
+      // The checksum is ignored here, we could use it for validation instead. return snappy.uncompress(buf.slice(0, buf.length - 4), cb);
     }
   }